jakezatecky/array_group_by/README.md

 # array_group_by

-This simple function takes an array and groups its members by a provided key.
+A function that groups/splits an array by the values of a given key or keys.

 # Usage